ilmax/site/content/posts/import-many-terraform/index.md

 This script allows me to quickly import resources and iterate faster since it allows me to re-run the same over and over without worrying about re-importing a resource that's already part of the state.

-On top of that, you can make the script reusable for multiple environments with few modifications, what is a bit more complex and I usually have to do manually is:
+As stated above, you can make the script reusable for multiple environments with few modifications.
+Some Azure resource ids are a bit more complex to figure out hence I usually do a manual lookup and find-and-replace.
+Some of those resources include:

 - Cosmos Sql Role Definition (The Role id uses a guid so it's different for every role definition)
 - Cosmos Sql Role Assignment (same as above)